Officially Change the Name on Your Social Security Card

 Frequently Asked Questions about SSA Name Changes

-Toggle faqs How do I change my name on my Social Security card after marriage?
+How do I change my name on my Social Security card after marriage?

 To update your name, you must submit Form SS-5 along with your original or certified marriage certificate and a valid ID.
 The SSA will use these documents to verify your legal name change and update your record accordingly.

-Toggle faqs Can I use a photocopy of my marriage certificate?
+Can I use a photocopy of my marriage certificate?

 No. The SSA requires original documents or certified copies issued by the appropriate authority.
 Photocopies, scanned documents, or notarized copies are not accepted.
 Submitting the wrong types of documentation can delay your application.

-Toggle faqs How soon can I change my name with Social Security?
+How soon can I change my name with Social Security?

 You can apply once your marriage or court order is finalized, but it’s usually recommended to wait about 30 days.
 This allows state and local records to update, which helps avoid mismatches during the verification process.

-Toggle faqs Do I need an appointment for my first Social Security card?
+Do I need an appointment for my first Social Security card?

 Many SSA offices recommend or require scheduling an appointment in advance.
 This can help reduce wait times during your visit.